StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Advanced Machine Learning Concepts.md

 <img width="800" alt="Machine Learning Overview" src="https://github.com/StefaneeT/RA-Statistics-Course/assets/89051155/d2b4ebae-8297-4cea-8604-42c9b65d7d25">

+This model categorizes the methods at glance.
+However, it's good to know that for nearly all of the methods listed for supervised learning they can be used for both regression and classification.
+In addition, the linear vs non-linear vs non-parametric distinction is also applicable for classification, not just for regression.

 ### Support Vector Machines (SVM):
 A Supervised learning algorithm used for classification and regression analysis.
 This concept constructs a hyperplane in a high-dimensional space to separate classes.